cofyc/lua-ssocket/README.md

 Lua 5.2 socket module
 =====================

-!!!
-This is my first lua c module.
+*This is my first lua c module.
 I wrote this only for learning purpose.
-It's not production ready, use http://w3.impa.br/~diego/software/luasocket/ instead.
+It's not production ready, use http://w3.impa.br/~diego/software/luasocket/ instead.*

-This module provide access to the BSD socket interface.

 Examples
 ========